mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the others that they would rather side with offworlders than see their rivals in power.

-The present dictator’s faction have held power more or less constantly since 1084, though there have been several leaders in that time.
+The present dictator's faction have held power more or less constantly since 1084, though there have been several leaders in that time.
 Revolutions and counter–coups have been put down with assistance from Sword Worlder troops, though not always quickly or